Workday (WDAY)

 Billings is a non-GAAP metric that is often called “cash revenue” because it shows how much money the company has collected from customers in a certain period.
 This is different from revenue, which must be recognized in pieces over the length of a contract.

-Workday’s billings came in at $2.40 billion in Q3, and over the last four quarters, its growth slightly lagged the sector as it averaged 13.5% year-on-year increases.
+Workday’s billings came in at $3.66 billion in Q4, and over the last four quarters, its growth slightly lagged the sector as it averaged 13.2% year-on-year increases.
 This performance mirrored its total sales and suggests that increasing competition is causing challenges in acquiring/retaining customers.
+Workday Billings

 7. Customer Acquisition Efficiency

-Workday does a decent job acquiring new customers, and its CAC payback period checked in at 46.7 months this quarter.
-The company’s relatively fast recovery of its customer acquisition costs gives it the option to accelerate growth by increasing its sales and marketing investments.
+Workday is efficient at acquiring new customers, and its CAC payback period checked in at 41.4 months this quarter.
+The company’s relatively fast recovery of its customer acquisition costs means it can attempt to spur growth by increasing its sales and marketing investments.
+Workday CAC Payback Period

 8. Gross Margin & Pricing Power